caarlos0/gophercon-2025/slides.md

     Server->Client: Session ends
 ```

-^ this is a very summarized version on how the handshake works
+^ this is a very concise summary on how the handshake works
-so, basically, the client inits the connection, then both client and server
+sobasically, the client inits the connection, then both client and server
-exchange supported protocol version and encryption algorithms, decide which to
+exchange supported protocol versions and encryption algorithms, decide which to
 use, exchange encryption keys using diffie-hellman (for example)
 From that point forward the connection is encrypted.
-Then, finally user authentication happens, and if the server accepts, the ssh
+Finally user authentication happens, and if the server accepts, the ssh
 session begins at that point, until either party closes it.

 ---